-- 19. In an elevator, stand near the controls; if you feel threatened, hit the alarm and as many floor buttons as you can. - 20.
-Take responsibility for your personal property.
-Do not leave valuables in open view or unattended. - 21.
-NEVER hitchhike or pick up hitchhikers.
-Accept rides only from people you know and trust. - 22.
-If you see unusual activity, suspicious behavior or an actual crime occurring, report it immediately to the UIS, ICC or local police. - 23.
-Report any broken windows or lights to maintenance staff, security or the UIS, ICC or local police. - 24.
+- 20. NEVER hitchhike or pick up hitchhikers.
+Accept rides only from people you know and trust. - 21.
+If you see unusual activity, suspicious behavior or an actual crime occurring, report it immediately to the UIS, ICC or local police. - 22.
+Report any broken windows or lights to maintenance staff, security or the UIS, ICC or local police. - 23.
 When you are on a bus, sit as close to the driver as possible.